OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/ml-builder/creating-model.md

 ## Selecting data { #selecting-data }

-After you choose a use case for creating a model, the next step is selecting data from an Entity.
+After choosing a use case for creating a model, the next step is selecting data from an Entity.
 See [Data considerations](data-considerations.md#data-considerations) for more information.

 ### Selecting target attribute